johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 So now you have a public/private key pair and think they work together.
 But if you are wrong, you could send your ether to your new public address and then have now way to get your ether out when you want it.
 Then you would be F--ked.
 This has happened to several people.
 So send a very little bit of ether to the public address and test that you can move some of it out with your private key.

+**Warning About Quantum Computers**
+Right now quantum computers are not wide spread so they are not much of a concern right now.
+In the future however, It would be impossible to for a quantum computer to get you private key with only the public address as input.
+This is because there is a difference between the public address and the public key.
+The public address is a truncated version of the public key - several charecters are missing.
+It might however be possible for a quantum computer to figure out your private key given your public key.
+The public key however is not revealed to the public until the first transaction appears on the block chain.
+So if quantum computers are a concern then it actually makes sense to never test the private key / public address pair.
+Instead you would generate the public address from the private key but never make a transaction until you are ready to clear out the account.
+So you lose the ability to test that the private key can be used to move funds from the public address but you never expose the public key to quantum computers until it's too late to be of any use.
+One way to safely test that you can use the private key to access fund at the corresponding public address would be to test this on a private copy of the blockchain.

 #### Generate a Keystore File (UTC / JSON) using NodeJS from a private key.
 There is too much opportunity for other people to see the private key when using that option in MEW.
 Better to use a Keystore file.
 There is an opportunity here to associate a photograph with the keystore file as well for use as a blockie.
 This will prevent moving ether from the wrong account.